 Challenge thyroid pharmaceutical prejudice against any regulated T4- or T3-prescription-based hormone medication available on the market

-Persuade national and provincial governments to acknowledge thyroid disease as a chronic illness
+Persuade national and provincial governments to acknowledge thyroid disease as a chronic illness.
+With chronic disease status comes funding for research.

 Engage in international collaboration in thyroid patient advocacy.